 But sometimes, life being what it is, it is just sensible to make sure that we are looking after ourselves properly and speaking up when we see things that aren’t right or are likely to endanger our colleagues.

 You spend most of your waking hours at work.
-Make sure this time isn't negatively affecting your health.
+Make sure this time isn’t negatively affecting your health.
+And if you have any wellness ideas for the workplace, make sure you suggest them to your boss.